 Qubole Hadoop clusters auto-scale based on workload.
 Since Hadoop workloads generally have uneven spikes, the clusters witness up-scaling and down-scaling activity.
 As soon as the instance is added to the cluster, the reserved volumes are automatically mounted to the instance and are ready to use.
 To save additional costs, we plan to delay this process till the disk utilization on the node crosses a certain threshold.
 When the cluster downscales, the instances within the cluster are terminated.
 The termination process automatically removes and terminates the EBS volumes mounted (if any) on the instance.
 As a result, during low load, the cluster runs with a minimum number of instances and hence with a lower number of EBS volumes.

 Configurable Reserved Volumes

-On Qubole platform, using new generation instances, users have an option to use reserved volumes if data requirement exceeds the local storage available in the cluster .
+On the Qubole platform, using new generation instances, users have the option to use reserved volumes if the data requirement exceeds the local storage available in the cluster.

 AWS EBS volumes come in various flavors e.g. magnetic, SSD backed.
 Users can select the size and type of EBS volumes based on the data and performance requirements.

 For a node in a cluster with 100GB EBS reserved volume, the static cost of using reserved volume will be around 17₵ ($0.17) per day.
 This amounts to less than 2% of the daily cost of c3.2xlarge instances and will be lower for other instances in the family such as c3.4xlarge (0.8%) and c3.8xlarge (0.4%).

 The only additional cost is for the I/O operations performed on these volumes which will be proportional to the amount of data stored in the cluster in addition to local instance storage.
 The additional requests are reasonably priced at $0.05 per 1 million I/O requests.